The Jay Leno Show: Settlement

-On January 19, 2010, multiple media outlets reported that O'Brien and NBC were close to signing a deal between $30 and $40 million for the host to walk away from the network.New York Post article: "NBC near deal to allow Conan to leave network".
+On January 19, 2010, multiple media outlets reported that O'Brien and NBC were close to signing a deal between $30 and $40 million for the host to walk away from the network.
 One apparent sticking point in the negotiations was the amount his staff and crew were to be paid for leaving the program.Chicago Sun Times article: "Conan negotiations stuck on staff, Triumph ".
 Reports also said that the contract could prohibit O'Brien from badmouthing NBC in any way, and that he may be able to return to television as early as September 2010.

 On January 21, after two weeks of negotiations, it was announced that Conan O'Brien had signed a $45 million deal to leave NBC.
 The Wall Street Journal reports that O'Brien will receive about $32 million, with his staff receiving around $12 million.
 The contract contains a clause prohibiting O'Brien from making negative remarks about NBC for a certain amount of time; it does not, however, contain the previously rumored "mitigation clause," in which NBC would be able to keep some of the severance pay after O'Brien finds a new program.
 It also stipulates that he could have returned to television as early as September 1, 2010.
 The network confirmed that Leno would officially resume as host of The Tonight Show on March 1.
 TMZ reported that NBC would rerun episodes from O'Brien's time as host until the network began airing the Olympics on February 12.

 O'Brien later reached a deal with cable network TBS to premiere a new late-night talk show, Conan.